maurusian/pgvbot/README.md

 ## Future development:

 ### More Urgent
+- Improve tests so the process becomes quicker.
+DarijaBot handles namespace 0 way better and smoother at this point.
 - Ignore-category should be a hidden category, and the ignore function should be adapted accordingly (using page.categories() instead of in-text search)
 - More granular categories, to ignore specific characters but not other ones
 - Moving and adding redirects to categories and templates that have G character in the title (so far only content pages were handled)
 - Handling namespaces in general.
 An option should be added to specify the namespace(s) for which the bot should run.
 The main loop would have to be adapted to run over a list of pools (one per namespace) instead of a single pool.

 ### Less Urgent
-- Improving logging, especially calls and formatting.
 - More flexible choice of number of last edited pages or time period.
 The bot could also save the last run-time, and run only for pages changed from that time.

 ## Using code for other projects